Soesah/node-classloader/readme.md

 </pre>

 ## Todo
-- Phase out Compiler
+V- Phase out Compiler
 V - write simple glob to get rid of as much php as possible
-- write down demands on code and source folders and packagesgit
-- make it capable of getting a root package, to do unit testing
+- write down demands on code and source folders and packagesgit V- make it capable of getting a root package, to do unit testing
 - throw more errors when you write improper classes
 - set up unit testing of a sort.
 - implement crypting